JimmyWhua/GroupGameApp/README.md

-# GroupGameApp
+# DIBS!

+DIBS! is a mobile app that uses cryptography to create entertaining consumer experiences--play with friends and at parties by using DIBS! to generate random card prompts that send users into a frenzy to complete their tasks accurate as quickly as possible.

-A mobile app built with React Native where users can create or join group games.
-The game generates random card prompts, and users can start and play games in real-time.
+The app is built with React Native where users can create or join group games.
+Users can start and play games in real-time.

 ## Getting Started